Arctic Monkeys: 2022–present: The Car

 On 8 December 2021, the band was announced as the Saturday co-headliner of the 2022 Reading and Leeds Festival, alongside Bring Me the Horizon, Megan Thee Stallion, Rage Against the Machine and Halsey.
 On 23 August 2022 at the Zurich Openair festival, they debuted new song "I Ain't Quite Where I Think I Am".
 The following day they announced their seventh studio album, The Car, which was released on 21 October 2022.
 On 30 August 2022, they released the first single from the album, "There'd Better Be a Mirrorball", accompanied by a video directed by Turner.
 On 29 September 2022, the second single "Body Paint" was released.
 "I Ain't Quite Where I Think I Am" was released as the third single on 18 October 2022.
 The Car peaked at No. 2 on the UK Albums Chart, behind Taylor Swift's Midnights.
 In the US, the album landed at No. 6 on the Billboard 200.
+On 24 June 2023, the band headlined the Pyramid Stage at Glastonbury Festival, their third time headlining at the festival.

-The Car like its predecessor, was nominated for the 2023 Mercury Prize.
+The Car, like its predecessor, was nominated for the 2023 Mercury Prize.
 This was their fifth nomination, the most nominations of any artist, held jointly with Radiohead.
 The album was also nominated for "Best Alternative Music Album" at the 66th Annual Grammy Awards, the songs "Body Paint" and "Sculptures of Anything Goes" were nominated in the Best Alternative Music Performance and Best Rock Performance categories respectively.
 The Car received praise from critics, being called the best album of the year by NME as well as being in the top five of several publications, including DIY, The Sunday Times and The Guardian.

-In June 2023, it was confirmed that the band would headline for Friday night on the Pyramid Stage at the Glastonbury Festival, despite Turner having contracted laryngitis.
-The band had cancelled a gig in Dublin earlier in the week.
+On 20 January 2026, Arctic Monkeys announced they would be releasing a new single as part of an upcoming project with charity organisation War Child, later revealed to be the compilation album Help(2).
+The song "Opening Night" was released on 22 January.